brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - The story goes, that the fox eyed the biggest grapes hanging the highest vine.
 - When he could not reach them he belittled the grapes, as sour / not worth his time
 - This is a classic mistake of over reaching, and it's easy to do.
-- As on-boarding high profile teams gives the platform publicity.
+- As on-boarding high profile teams gives the platform publicity and validation
 - But the stakes are high, and they don't have time to spend on buggy platforms
 :::

 ---

+# {data-background-image="static/lowhanging_fruit_faded.jpg"}
 ## Ask for volunteers

-Or prepare for resistance!
+Or prepare for a challenge!

 ::: notes
 - In the early phases of creating the first proper platform
 - We were instructed to on-board certain teams
 - This sometimes worked, but also failed _hard_ at times
+- They didn't really need our tooling.
+- We got stressed as we saw this would fail
 - Gave the impression that we could give them orders.
 - This also exacerbates cognitive biases
 :::